bobsmith947/recsforme/README.md

 A media recommendation web app.

+It allows for users to search for artists and albums (using data from MusicBrainz), and add them to their like and dislike lists.
+From there, a recommendation algorithm is able to suggest new artists and albums for the user, based on what similar users have liked.

 The backend is composed of Java classes, beans, and servlets.
 The Javadoc for these can be viewed [here](https://bobsmith947.github.io/javadoc/).
 There are also a number of JavaServer Pages (JSP) as well as a SQL database.
 Bootstrap is used for styling the pages, and Knockout is used for managing states.

 ## Getting Started